Products

 Our Thermoloid® material operates at temperatures ranging from 15°F to 300°F (-9.44°C to 149°C).
 Because of the gradual transition from solid-to-liquid of this Thermoloid® material, these valves act more like modulating valves than quick opening/closing valves.

-As a leader in self-actuated temperature control solutions, ThermOmegaTech® prides itself on the high-quality manufacturing process, problem-solving approach, and innovative engineering techniques used to design and manufacture our thermostatic valves and actuators.
+As a leader in self-actuated temperature control solutions, ThermOmegaTech® prides itself on its high-quality manufacturing process, problem-solving approach, and innovative engineering techniques to design and manufacture reliable, automated, self-powered TCVs and thermal actuators.
+Available in a variety of sizes and configurations, our products can be utilized in limitless applications.
+Below are some applications where our valves have been used.

 Visit our Interactive Applications Guide to see how our thermostatic valves can benefit your operation.

-Our self-operating thermostatic technology is an elegant solution, proven highly reliable in various applications, whether in one of our current products or a design customized by our in-house engineering team to meet a customer’s unique needs.
+Our self-operating thermostatic technology is an elegant solution, proven highly reliable in various applications, whether in one of our off-the-shelf products or a custom solution designed by our in-house engineering team to meet a customer’s unique needs.

-Contact us to discuss your projects’ requirements for overall size, spring strength, weight ratios, temperatures ranges, flow rates, threads, materials, etc. Cartridges or actuators can also be modified to integrate into custom valve bodies or pre-existing/custom manifolds.
+Contact us to discuss your projects’ requirements for overall size, spring strength, weight ratios, temperature ranges, flow rates, threads, materials., etc. Cartridges or actuators can also be modified to integrate into custom valve bodies or pre-existing/custom manifolds.